jimmyskull/LUAunit/doc/index.rst

 .. _Java testing framework JUnit: http://junit.org/junit4/

 To output in the JUnit XML format, you use the format junit with ``--output junit`` and specify the XML filename with ``--name <filename>`` .
-On the standard output, LuaUnit will print information about the test progress in a simple format.
+On the standard output, LUAUnit will print information about the test progress in a simple format.

 Let's see with a simple example::

-    $ lua my_test_suite_with_failures.lua -o junit -n toto.xml
+    $ LUA my_test_suite_with_failures.LUA -o junit -n toto.xml
     # XML output to toto.xml
     # Started on 02/24/17 09:54:59
     # Starting class: TestAdd